- Written by Dr.Mehmet Demircioglu

 This check separates blood service eligibility from FUE readiness.
 It helps you decide what to verify, what to disclose, and what may need review before surgery.

-Stopping finasteride just to donate before FUE
+Stopping finasteride only to donate before FUE is rarely the right reason

 The practical distinction is this.
 Finasteride does not make transplanted grafts survive by magic.
 Its value is usually in the native hair that still surrounds the transplant.
 If that native hair keeps thinning, the transplanted hair can grow and the overall result can still look thinner with time.
 Medication history is part of surgical planning, not a small lifestyle detail.